-Q: What is the difference between the Local Champions Tour and the Sweet Dixie South Schooling Days?
+Q: What is the difference between the Local Champions Tour Show and the Schooling Days?

 The Local Champions Tour is a showjumping horse show with judged classes, formal show attire, prize giving ceremonies, and you'll need to submit your entries online by the Tuesday prior to the show weekend.